wenleicao/wenleicao.github.io/_posts/2019-02-16-Troubleshoot_the_DAX_issue_Quickly_with_Profiler_and_beyond.md

 <img src="/images/blog24/daxQuery.PNG">

-Of course, those DAX query are machine generated query, somewhat looks strange.
+Of course, those DAX queries are machine generated queries, somewhat looks strange.
 You need some DAX knowledge to go further.
-That is not scope of this post.
+That is not scope of this post though :).

 I hope you find this post useful.